filecoin-project/devgrants/open-grant-proposals/open-proposal-Launderette Tracker.md

 1)Administrator:

     The administrator account will be handled by the owners of the firm.
-This account will have the following capabilities. a)Adding a new campus to the app. b)Block or give access to a particular student’s account.
+This account will have the following capabilities: a)Adding a new campus to the app. b)Block or give access to a particular student’s account.

-    The account will have access to following information: a)Campus wise total wash cycles consumed in the year. b)Student wise wash cycles consumed in the year(for each campus).
+    The account will have access to following information: a)Campus wise total wash cycles consumed in the year. b)Student wise wash cycles consumed in the year(for each campus). c)Student wise images taken for each wash cycle

 2)Students:

     Each student will have 20 wash cycles per year.
 Each time a student comes to the facility the following steps have to be followed.
     Step1:  Student takes images of the clothes using application.
     Step2:  Student handover the clothes to operator.
     Step3:  Student marks in the application that clothes are deposited in the facility.
     Step4:  Student comes back to take his clothes.
 He/she takes one more photo of the clothes using application and scans the QR code marking delivery of clothes.

 3)Campus Admin: